ThePandaParade/mmt/README.md

 A tool for installing mods into Minecraft.
 # Requirements
 Python 3+
+# Instructions
-# For instructions on how to use, please see instructions.txt
+Please see instructions.txt